Sambalpur

 Sambalpur ([sɔmbɔlɔpuɾɔ]) is the fifth largest city in the Indian State of Odisha.
 It is located on the banks of river Mahanadi, with a population of 335,761 (as per 2011 census).
 Prehistoric settlements have been recorded there.
-It is the home of the Sambalpuri Saree.
+It is the home of the Sambalpuri sari.

 Overview

 The city contains many temples, historic buildings and parks.
 Educational institutes include Sambalpur University, Veer Surendra Sai Institute of Medical Sciences and Research (VIMSAR), Veer Surendra Sai University of Technology (VSSUT), Gangadhar Meher University, Indian Institute of Management Sambalpur and Odisha State Open University (OSOU).
 Hirakud Dam, the longest earthen dam in the world and the largest artificial lake of Asia, is at Sambalpur.

 After the independence of India, many commercial and government establishments sprung up in and around Sambalpur.
 It is a major railway junction of Odisha with the headquarters of Sambalpur Railway Division under the East Coast Railway Zone.
 National Highway 53, National Highway 55 pass through the City and State Highway 10 & 15 originate from the city.